johnbillion/wp-crontrol/readme.txt

 WP Crontrol aims to be fully accessible to all of its users.
 [WP Crontrol's full accessibility statement can be found here](https://wp-crontrol.com/accessibility/).

+### Legal

+Crontrol® is a registered trademark of Clever Things For The Web Limited.

 ## Frequently Asked Questions

 ### Does this plugin work with PHP 8?